ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

   - The ticket should contain the title 'Poetry activation request',
   - The ticket should include the name of your project,
-  - Once maintenance team confirms the feature is ready to be used on playground and/or production you can configure your connector.
+  - Once maintenance team confirms the feature is ready to be used on Playground and/or Production you can configure your connector.

 [Go to top](#table-of-content)